jimwinquist/advanced-lane-lines/README.md

 ![LAB Threshold][image8]
 ![YCrCb Threshold][image9]

 It is important to find a threshold that will handle road surface color variation, as well as changing lighting conditions.
 Many thresholds are able to handle gradients well or find the yellow lines very well, or the white lines.
-However, it is combining multiple gradients together, that it is possible to get the best of all possibilities.
+However, it is only by combining multiple gradients together, that it is possible to get the best of all possibilities.

 My code for image processing is in the `image_process.py` module in the function called `processImage()` and the thresholding process begins at line 370.
 In the end the threshold that I found to work the best was a combination of using sobel x and y gradients mixed with a thresholded b channel form the Lab color space, and the Y channel from the YCbCr color space.

 ![Combined Threshold][image10]

-####Perspective Transform
+###Perspective Transform

 The code for my perspective transform is also in the `image_process.py` module on line 391 of the `processImage()` function.
 To perform the perspective transform I experimented with different source points that lie on a plain, and through trial and error came up with a fixed set of points that works well for warping the image.
 Using fixed points worked relatively well for this project, since the car in the example video isn't going up or down any really steep inclines.
 Because of this we can assume that there will always be a similar fixe plane projected into the image out in from of the car.